nwfsc-timeseries/nwfsc-timeseries.github.io/_posts/2000-01-08-publications.md

 # Publications related to multivariate time-series analysis

 This is a selection of our papers.
-See our <a href="https://nwfsc-timeseries.github.io/#contact">individual websites</a> for other pulblications.
+See our <a href="https://nwfsc-timeseries.github.io/#contact">individual websites</a> for our publications on other topics.

 <style>
 ul {